aio-libs/aiohttp/docs/client_reference.rst

       Invalid URL description, :class:`str` instance or :data:`None`.

-.. exception:: InvalidRedirectURL
+.. exception:: InvalidUrlClientError

-   Redirect URL in the server location header is malformed, e.g. it does not contain host part or is not a URL at all.
+   Base class for all errors related to client url.

    Derived from :exc:`InvalidURL`

+.. exception:: RedirectClientError

+   Base class for all errors related to client redirects.

+   Derived from :exc:`ClientError`

+.. exception:: NonHttpUrlClientError

+   Base class for all errors related to non http client urls.

+   Derived from :exc:`InvalidURL`

+.. exception:: InvalidUrlRedirectClientError

+   Redirect URL is malformed, e.g. it does not contain host part.

+   Derived from :exc:`InvalidUrlClientError` and `RedirectClientError`

+.. exception:: NonHttpUrlRedirectClientError

+   Redirect URL does not contain http[s] schema.

+   Derived from :exc:`RedirectClientError` and `NonHttpUrlClientError`

 .. class:: ContentDisposition